goldenhelix/sentieon-short-reads/README.md

 ## Somatic Analysis

+The **Somatic Alignment and Variant Calling** workflow (`somatic_align_call.workflow.yaml`) performs both alignment and variant calling for somatic samples.
+The alignment step treats every sample independently, generating BAM/CRAM files for each.
+The workflow then relies on the relationship between tumor and normal samples as defined in the workspace **SampleCatalog**.

+A dedicated step in the workflow generates a manifest (batch parameter file) that pairs tumor samples with their matched normal samples based on the SampleCatalog.
+If a tumor sample does not have a normal sample specified in the SampleCatalog, it will be processed in tumor-only mode for variant calling.

-### Tumor-Normal Variant Calling Task
+### Somatic Alignment and Variant Calling Workflow

-The `tnscope.task.yaml` file defines a task that performs somatic variant calling using Sentieon's TNScope algorithm.
+The `somatic_align_call.workflow.yaml` file defines a multi-stage workflow:

+1. **Alignment with BWA-MEM**: Aligns each sample's FASTQ files independently.
+2. **Generate Batch Parameter File**: Scans the aligned samples and uses the SampleCatalog to pair tumor and normal samples, creating a manifest for downstream analysis.
+3. **Variant Calling with TNscope**: Performs variant calling using Sentieon's TNScope algorithm, using the manifest to process tumor-normal pairs or tumor-only samples as appropriate.

 #### Key Features

-- Designed for tumor-normal paired samples
+- Independent alignment of all samples
+- Automatic pairing of tumor and normal samples using SampleCatalog relationships
+- Tumor-only variant calling if no normal sample is specified
 - High sensitivity for detecting somatic variants
 - Optimized for cancer genomics applications

+#### Workflow Parameters

-- Can use BAM/CRAM files produced by the BWA-MEM alignment task
+- **Input Folder**: Directory containing FASTQ files for alignment

-#### Task Parameters

-- **Tumor Sample Alignments**: BAM or CRAM file for the tumor sample
-- **Normal Sample Alignments**: BAM or CRAM file for the matched normal sample
-- **Output Folder**: Directory for variant calling results
+- **Output Folder**: Directory for alignment and variant calling results
-- **Reference File**: FASTA file for variant calling (defaults to workspace default if not provided)
+- **Reference File**: FASTA file for alignment and variant calling (defaults to workspace default if not provided)

-## Usage

-These workflows and tasks are designed to be run on the Golden Helix server workflow runner.
-They require a valid Sentieon license configured in the environment.

-## Requirements

-- Sentieon license
-- Docker with the Sentieon image: `registry.goldenhelix.com/public/sentieon:202503`
-- Sufficient computational resources (CPU cores and memory as specified in each task)
+- **SampleCatalog**: Used to define tumor/normal relationships